derek73/python-nameparser/docs/index.rst

 Python Human Name Parser
 ========================

 A simple Python module for parsing human names into their individual components.
+It attempts the best guess that can be made with a simple, rule-based approach.
+It's not perfect, but it gets you pretty far.

+Its main use case is English, but it may be useful for other latin-based languages, especially if you are willing to `customize it`__.
+Unicode is supported, but the parser is not likely to be useful for languages that to not share the same structure as English names.

 The HumanName class splits a name string up into name parts based on placement in the string and matches against known name pieces like titles.
 It joins name pieces on conjunctions and special prefixes to last names like "del".
 Titles can be chained together and include conjunctions to handle titles like "Asst Secretary of State".
 It can also try to correct capitalization.

-It attempts the best guess that can be made with a simple, rule-based approach.
-It's not perfect, but it gets you pretty far.

 **HumanName Instance Attributes**